 In case of questions about details in the consensus report, the PI may submit a request for clarification through the ALMA Helpdesk.
-However, in no case will such a request lead to a revision of the grade assigned to the proposal.
+However, in no case will such a request lead to a revision of the grade assigned to the proposal based on the scientific assessment.